alys28/PPO_LLM/README.md

 ## Motivation

-I am exploring how pre-trained semantic embeddings (like those from Cohere) can be leveraged in a post-training pipeline to fine-tune a language model for simple arithmetic reasoning tasks (SFT, RLHF).
+I am exploring how pre-trained semantic embeddings (like those from Cohere) can be leveraged to fine-tune a language model for simple arithmetic reasoning tasks.
 My goal is to understand whether these embeddings, usually trained for similarity or classification tasks, contain enough contextual information to guide fine-tuning for such a task.

 ![Model Diagram](./arithmetic_embeddings.png)